Ovaliviridae

 Ovaliviridae is a family of viruses of archaea that is not assigned to any higher taxonomic ranks.
-The family contains a single genus, Alphaovalivirus, which contains a single species, Sulfolobus ellipsoid virus 1.
+The family contains a single genus, Alphaovalivirus, which contains a single species, Sulfolobus ellipsoid virus 1 (Alphaovalivirus fumarolicaense).
 The linear genome of dsDNA is 23,219 bp with 172 bp inverted terminal repeats.
 Sulfolobus ellipsoid virus 1 was isolated from an acidic hot spring (86−106oC, pH 2.2−2.5) in Laguna Fumarólica, Costa Rica; the only known host is Sulfolobus sp.
 A20.